GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

     ![The ShaderAssignment and Disney Material nodes](images/graphEditorFirstShaderNodes.png "The ShaderAssignment and Disney Material nodes")

-Note that the input and output plugs on the Disney Material node flow from left to right.

 > Important :
-> In the _Graph Editor_, shaders flow from left to right.
+> In the _Graph Editor_, shader data flows from left to right.

-In your newly shaded graph, the ShaderAssignment node takes the material flowing in from the left and assigns it to Gaffy's geometry flowing in from the top.
-Now that Gaffy has received a proper material assignment, the whole scene has turned black, because the material needs lighting.
+In your newly shaded graph, the ShaderAssignment node takes the shader flowing in from the left and assigns it to Gaffy's scene flowing in from the top.
+Now that Gaffy has received a proper shader, the whole image has turned black, because the scene currently lacks lighting.

 ### Adding an environment light ###